ThreeDotsLabs/watermill/UPGRADE-0.4.md

 ### Added `CommandsSubscriberConstructor` and `EventsSubscriberConstructor`

-Now `CommandsSubscriberConstructor` and `EventsSubscriberConstructor` are passed to constructors in CQRS component.
+From now on, `CommandsSubscriberConstructor` and `EventsSubscriberConstructor` are passed to constructors in CQRS component.

-It allows you to created customized subscribers for every handler.
+They allow creating customized subscribers for every handler.
 For usage examples please check [_examples/cqrs-protobuf](_examples/cqrs-protobuf).

 ### Added context to `CommandHandler.Handle`, `CommandBus.Send`, `EventHandler.Handle` and `EventBus.Send`